Get a student of Digital Concept Development as an intern

 The student, the company and Business Academy Aarhus will sign an internship agreement prior to the internship.

-To ensure the right match between students and companies, we have compiled a list of requirements to internship companies.
+To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

 The internship starts in January or August and lasts for 10 weeks.
 After the end of the internship period, the student and the company can agree that the final exam project will be written in cooperation with the company.

-As the internship is a part of the Digital Concept Development programme, your company has no financial obligations towards the student.
+As the internship is a part of the Digital Concept Development programme, your company is not obliged to pay a salary to the intern.

 The student and internship supervisor at the Academy are obligated to be totally discrete regarding all business relationships concerning the company, both in connection with the internship and the internship report.
 This duty of confidentiality also applies after the internship.
 The internship report will remain fully confidential if the student clearly writes ‘Confidential’ on the front page of their internship report.